switowski/europython2016/examples_to_use.md

 ## Use those examples:

-- If the body of a loop is simple, the interpreter overhead for the **for** loop itself can be quite big - in this case you can use **map()**.
-Map is _a for loop moved into C code_.[^1] - not anymore, in Python3 map is super slow and list comprehension is way to go.

-- Don't make loops like that: **for i in range(0,len(list)):**.
-If you need a list with index use the enumerate() function -> actually better to use list comprehension with enumerate

 - Lookup time in a set is constant (so it's faster than in a list) but it costs you the overhead to convert list to a set (so in general if you are checking if one element belongs to a collection, use list, if you are checking for multiple elements, convert to a set)